scottsmith93/scottsmith.github.io/_posts/2020-07-23-unsexy-design-work.md

 <p>We’re trying to embed a standard within the team before picking up design work.</p>

-<p><strong>There are different types of tasks you can be on with when a service is continuously being maintained and looked after</strong></p>
+<p class="hint">There are different types of tasks you can be on with when a service is continuously being maintained and looked after</p>

 <p>You can be making a change to a design due to a problem that people are encountering.
 You may have identified new needs which may result in new functionality to be created.</p>